 The Comisión Femenil San Fernando Valley Collection (CFSFV) consists of correspondence, financial records, flyers, meeting agendas and minutes, membership rosters, newsletters, newspaper clippings, pamphlets, photographs, posters, reports, and videocassettes that relate to their chapter history and activities.
-The CFSFV Collection also contains some board meeting minutes, correspondence, fliers, and newsletters that pertain to the Comisión Femenil Los Angeles Chapter and to Comisión Femenil Mexicana Nacional, the national chapter of the organization.
-The collection has been divided into five major series: Administrative Records (1983-2002), Financial Records (1990-2002), Sponsored Programs (1991-2003), Affiliated Comisión Femenil Organizations (1985-1999), and Audio-Visual Materials.
+The CFSFV Collection also contains some board meeting minutes, correspondence, flyers, and newsletters that pertain to the Comisión Femenil Los Angeles Chapter and to Comisión Femenil Mexicana Nacional, the national chapter of the organization.
+The collection has been divided into five major series: Administrative Records (1983-2002), Financial Records (1990-2002), Sponsored Programs (1991-2003), Affiliated Comisión Femenil Organizations (1985-1999), and Audio-Visual Materials (1990-2001).

 Series I, Administrative Records, contains documents that show the organizational and governing structure of CFSFV, which includes their annual election ballots, board and chapter meeting agendas and minutes, by-laws and incorporation materials.
 Of particular interest is a draft report of the Task Force on Mexican-Origin Issues of the Latino Children’s Issues Project.
 The files are first arranged in alphabetical order by subject and thereafter arranged chronologically.
 Because CFSFV operated on a fiscal calendar, July 1 to June 30, the files are arranged accordingly.